Causal Effects of Prenatal Drug Exposure on Birth Defects with Missing by Terathanasia: Discussion

 \section{Discussion}

 In this paper we have considered prospective pregnancy cohort studies where spontaneous abortion often results in unknown major birth defect outcomes.
 By convention of coding in the database a pregnancy is recorded as no birth defects unless one is found.
 Meanwhile it is well established that a malformed fetus has an increased chance of being aborted \citep{warkany1978terathansaia}.
 By modeling the data mechanism using the terathanasia theory, we are able to turn the MNAR problem of major birth defects into an MAR setting by including information on the spontaneous abortion outcome.
-Our approach using \eqref{eq:tatetimeindcausalmodeliptw} is a selection models approach for handling informative missing \citep{little2019statistical}.
+Our approach using \eqref{eq:tatetimeindcausalmodeliptw} is a selection model approach for handling informative missing \citep{little2019statistical}.
+We note that missing outcomes have been considered in the causal inference literature; see for example \cite{frangakis1999, mealli:04}.

 A second part of our work aims to properly handle the post-exposure variable live birth versus spontaneous abortion or stillbirth.
 We found the principal strata to be a useful framework for this.
 Due to the limited sample size and number of events, we are only able to estimate the principal effect in the largest stratum, i.e.~always survivors.
-The approach, as well as R program, can be applied to larger data sets, where we should be able to estimate all principal effects, as opposed to offsetting some of them as sensitivity parameters.
-For other exposures that might not be protective against spontaneous abortion, one may wish to do away with the monotonicity assumption, and consider four instead of three principal strata.
+A reviewer reminded us that the average treatment effect can generally be derived as a weighted average of the principal strata effects, although in our case we are not able to estimate all the principal effects.
+We also note that for non-linear models this would not be a simple or straightforward average.
+The approach, as well as R program, can be applied to larger data sets, where we should be able to estimate all principal effects.
+For other exposures that might not be protective against spontaneous abortion, one may need to consider four instead of three principal strata when the monotonicity assumption fails.